 - Definition of Sexual Harassment:

-The Act defines what constitutes sexual harassment and provides a comprehensive understanding of the various forms of harassment.
+The Act not only defines what constitutes sexual harassment, but also provides a comprehensive understanding of the various forms of harassment.

 - Applicability: